How to prepare a proposal

 To apply for funding, you must fill in an application form on the Joint electronic Submission (Je-S) system and attach certain documentation.
 Projects made up of multiple proposals have additional guidance.
 Some Calls for proposals may have specific requirements, which will be described in the Call Document.

-If attachments are uploaded as Word documents in Je-S, be aware that once the application has been submitted to EPSRC, all attachments are converted to Adobe Acrobat files (PDF).
-Also, as EPSRC do not support all Microsoft Office Word font types, unsupported fonts will be replaced possibly resulting in layout changes to the document; therefore, we recommend documents are converted to Adobe Acrobat files before uploading in Je-S.
+We recommend that all attachments are uploaded into Je-S as Adobe Acrobat files (PDF) as uploading word documents can result in layout changes to the document.
+Also, as EPSRC do not support all Microsoft Office Word font types, unsupported fonts will be replaced possibly resulting in layout changes to the document.

 Information in the public domain